 Find a major customer, or a complimentary business, who sees such value in your idea that they are willing to give you an advance on royalty payments to complete your development.
 Variations on this theme include early licensing or white-labeling agreements.

-These organizations, such as Y Combinator, are very popular these days, and are often associated with major universities, community development organizations, or even large companies.
+These organizations, such as Y Combinator, are very popular, and are often associated with major universities, community development organizations or even large companies.
 Most provide free resources to startups, including office facilities and consulting, but many provide seed funding as well.

 These are professional investors, such as Accel Partners, who invest institutional money in qualified startups, usually with a proven business model, ready to scale.
 They typically look for big opportunities, needing a couple of million dollars or more, with a proven team.
 Look for a warm introduction to make this work.

 Most metropolitan areas have groups of local high net-worth individuals interested in supporting startups, and willing to syndicate amounts up to a million dollars for qualified startups.
 Use online platforms such as Gust to find them, and local networking to find ones that relate to your industry and passion.

 Start a crowdfunding campaign.

 These are government funds allocated to support new technologies and important causes, such as education, medicine and social needs.
 A good place to start looking is Grants.gov, which is a searchable directory of more than 1,000 federal grant programs.
 The process is long, but it doesn't cost you any equity.

 Pitch your needs to friends and family.

 As a general rule, professional investors will expect that you have already have commitments from this source to show your credibility.
 If your friends and family don't believe in you, don't expect outsiders to jump in.
 This is the primary source of non-personal funds for very early-stage startups.